pvorb/learn-you-a-haskell/en/11-functors-applicative-functors-and-monoids.md

 Because mconcat has a default implementation, we get it for free when we make something an instance of Monoid.
 In the case of the list, mconcat turns out to be just concat.
-It takes a list of lists and flattens it, because that's the equivalent of doing ++ between all the adjecent lists in a list.
+It takes a list of lists and flattens it, because that's the equivalent of doing ++ between all the adjacent lists in a list.

 The monoid laws do indeed hold for the list instance.
 When we have